Baguette cut diamond or Emerald cut – Which would you choose?

 Emerald cut diamond engagement rings

 Emerald diamond engagement rings come as solitaire designs—set with one diamond.
 Alternatively, trilogy rings feature in many jewellery stores.
-In addition, Halo engagement rings remain very popular.
-A central Emerald cut diamond rests within a surrounding halo of smaller diamonds.
-You can view Emerald cut halo rings online in various designs.
+Trilogy rings have three diamonds.
+They are sometimes called three-stone rings.

 Emerald diamond pendants